dhutapratama/docs/mocking.md

 <a name="queue-fake"></a>
 ## Queue Fake

 You may use the `Queue` facade's `fake` method to prevent queued jobs from being pushed to the queue.
-Most likely, it is sufficient to simply assert that Laravel was instructed to push a given job to the queue since the queued jobs themselves may be tested in another test class.
+Most likely, it is sufficient to simply assert that Lets was instructed to push a given job to the queue since the queued jobs themselves may be tested in another test class.

 After calling the `Queue` facade's `fake` method, you may then assert that the application attempted to push jobs to the queue: